 Firstly, you might imagine standing at Everest base camp alone.
 However, in peak season, it’s quite crowded and noisy with people from all around the world.
 So, that’s something you should consider.
-Next, the flight to Lukla might get canceled due to bad weather and you might have to wait for days.
+Next, the flight to Lukla might get cancelled due to bad weather and you might have to wait for days.

 While trekking Solo, those thick forests, unknown landscapes, and huge mountains might be very scary.
-So we always recommend traveling with a guide.
+So we always recommend travelling with a guide.
 The accommodation is not exactly luxurious and the food might sometimes taste bad.

 Great determination, the right guidance from experts, and a bit of preparation are all you need to tick Everest base camp off of your bucket list.
 If you follow these tips properly, it’s not that difficult.